krugertech/Disable-Windows-Update/README.md

-# Disable-Windows_Update
+# Disable Windows Update
-A service which ensures windows update is stopped and disabled.
+A service which ensures windows update is always stopped and disabled.